comit-network/comit-js-sdk/README.md

 These wallets are used to actually send the transactions necessary for the atomic swap to the respective ledger.
 COMIT is designed in a non-custodial way, thus `cnd` never holds your private key at any time.
 The wallets integrated in the SDK show how the transaction information received from `cnd` can be sent to the respective ledger.
-Note that you can, of course, use different wallets then the above default wallets in your application.
+Note that you can, of course, use different wallets than the above default wallets in your application.